ReneBrauwers/TechTestApp/readme.md

 The forked solution itself will deploy all artefacts into [Google Cloud](https://cloud.google.com/) leveraging [Google Cloud SQL](https://cloud.google.com/sql) for PostegreSQL and [Google Cloud Run](https://cloud.google.com/run).

-More details about the application can be found in the [document folder](doc/readme.md)
+More details about the application can be found in the [document folder](doc/readme.md).

-## Found an issue?

-If you've found an issue with the application, the documentation, or anything else, we are happy to take contributions.
-Please raise an issue in the [github repository](https://github.com/Servian/TechTestApp/issues) and read through the contribution rules found the [CONTRIBUTING.md](CONTRIBUTING.md) file for the details.